top of page

 American rapper Jamal Gasol in the upper part of the picture wearing a fur coat and hat, looking forward and donning a beard with the picture taken slightly below him standing near a railing on some stairs with a torn paper effect between her and the lower part of the picture with DJ King Flows Mixtape Addict and sponsor logos, colour image

 French DJ and producer DJ King Flow returns with a new edition of his weekly series, Mixtape Addict, unveiling the latest playlist and welcoming special guest Jamal Gasol for an exclusive interview.
-Hosted on Scientific Sound Asia, the respected Asian electronic music station, promoter, and DJ agency, this episode adds to the show’s growing legacy as a vital voice for underground hip-hop culture.
+Hosted on Scientific Sound Asia, the respected Asian electronic music station, event promoter, and DJ agency, this episode adds to the show’s growing legacy as a vital voice for underground hip-hop culture.

 Originally from France, DJ King Flow began his journey in music at just 14 years old.
 Over time, he has become a notable force within international hip-hop, earning a reputation for blending traditional elements with forward-thinking creativity.
 His mixtapes and productions are known for their authenticity, technical finesse, and deep reverence for the roots of the genre.